 Janet, thank you for your excellent question.
 The type of anesthesia performed is usually determined by both your plastic surgeon and the anesthesiologist they work with.
 In many cases, the procedure you described could be done under twilight.
 In our institution our anesthesiologist prefers general anesthesia for most of what we do.
 The most important thing is that you are … Read More

-MC, this is a great question.
+Question: How much can you do in one cosmetic surgery?
+Dallas plastic surgeon Dr. Kenkel answers: MC, this is a great question.
 While you raise many concerns that can be addressed with plastic surgery, the most important question you raise is about patient safety.
-So how do we determine what is a safe number of procedures to combine in one operation?
-The short answer is it varies completely on the patient and the types of procedures … Read More
+So how do we determine what is a safe number of procedures to combine in one … Read More

 Photographs are always difficult to interpret.
 When you are examined the extent of excess skin you have and its quality (elasticity) can be assessed.
 One can also determine how much fat you have and whether you have any weakness (diastasis) of your abdominal wall.
 Based on your description and pictures, it does not appear that you have too much excessive … Read More